nppc/Heater12VControl/README.md

 # Heater12VControl
-Controller board (mosfet and thermistor control) for 12V heating ceramic element
+Controller board (mosfet and thermistor control) for 12V heating ceramic element with temperature PID control

 ### We will need:
 - 1 Heating element like XD-JR80 12V48W